 The Blaze looks more like a smartwatch than a fitness tracker.
 It has a 1.2-inch, detachable 240 x 180-pixel colour screen, metal frame and rubber textured strap.
 The strap in particular will be familiar to owners of previous Fitbit devices.

-Like the Apple Watch and Pebble Time Steel, the 1.2-inch size of the Blaze means that it’s small enough to sit unassumingly on its user’s wrist, while being large enough to use without having to squint at on-screen text.
+Like the Apple Watch, the 1.2-inch size of the Blaze means that it’s small enough to sit unassumingly on its user’s wrist, while being large enough to use without having to squint at on-screen text.

 Those who wish doll up the device can do so by taking advantage of the Blaze’s numerous customisation options.
 For starters, you can choose from classic “Luxe leather” and “Luxe metal” strap types.
 You can also choose from a variety of digital watch faces and metal cases for the central tracker unit.